CompuNanoLab/PlasmaPhysicsLab/Lecture2/README.md

 # Lecture on Particle-in-cell simulations for Laser-plasma Interaction
 This folder contains the material for the lecture of the Laboratory of Plasma Physics course scheduled on 2nd May 2024.
-This lecture is provided in flipped class mode.
-The material for the lecture comprises one document to read, one exercise in Python on Jupyter Notebooks, and one simulation to perform with the Particle-In-Cell (PIC) code [Smilei](https://smileipic.github.io/Smilei/).
+The material for the lecture comprises one document with explanations of the Particle-In-Cell (PIC) method, a 1D PIC code in Python on a Jupyter Notebook, and instructions to perform and analyze a simulation with the PIC code [Smilei](https://smileipic.github.io/Smilei/).

-Please follow the following steps before this lecture:
-1. Read the material in this repository (you can do it by simply clicking on the link below).
-2. Try to work on the exercise in your downloaded version of this repository with your Python compiler and the code editor of your choice.
-3. Perform a Smilei simulation following the provided instructions.

  Here is a list of the material:
 * [PIC Basics](./PIC_basics.md)